ChristianOrr/feature-attribution-methods-jax/README.md

  - Class discriminative (localizes the category in the image), shown in [Grad-CAM].

 #### Cons:
- - Low resolution saliency map.
+ - Low resolution attribution map.
  - Global average pooling performs poorly during training (but there is a way to train without it).

 ### Grad-CAM